FEAScript/.github/profile/README.md

 ### FEAScript: A JavaScript Finite Element Simulation Library

 <a href="https://feascript.com/" target="_blank">FEAScript</a> is a lightweight finite element simulation library built in JavaScript.
-It allows users to create and run simulations for physics and engineering problems in both browser-based and server-side environments.
+It empowers users to perform simulations for physics and engineering applications in both browser-based and server-side environments.

 FEAScript consists of several components: